Wickes Hall 270

 *You MUST be apply through the Cardinal Career Network for the Co-op/ Internship Program.
 Here are the steps to apply:

 1. Create a professional resume and cover letter.
 Please note that these documents look considerably different from a high school resume.
 Professional resumes focus on accomplishments and contributions and not job duties or specific tasks performed.
 It is strongly encouraged that students applying for the program review the "Resume Best Practices" and "Cover Letter Guidelines" tutorials on the Online Tutorials section of the website.
-Resume Workshops, Walk-in visits, and on-on-one appointments are available to assist students.
+Resume Workshops, Walk-in visits, and one-on-one appointments are available to assist students.

 2. Log-in to your free Cardinal Career Network account.